• Skip to primary navigation

 Notes

-• Use a large mixing bowl for mixing the mascarpone mixture.
-This makes it less likely to overmix the mascarpone.
+• Size of Your Mixing Bowl: Use a large mixing bowl for mixing the mascarpone mixture.
+This makes it less likely to over-mix the mascarpone.

-• I recommend using only fresh eggs.
+• Check Your Eggs: I recommend using only fresh eggs.
 If an egg doesn't look or smell fresh, please don't use it.

-• Don't skip the chilling time.
-Tiramisu is best eaten on the second day.
+• Let It Sit For a Day: It is best eaten on the second day.
 The taste is getting better and the consistency creamier when you give it time to rest in the fridge overnight.

 **Consuming raw eggs is at your own risk.**